Skip to main content

 Dorothée’s research interests lie at the intersection of African literatures, histories and cosmologies, highlighting how Western methodologies and academic disciplines fail to encompass the complexity of African fiction as an intellectual and political intervention.
 Dorothée’s research encompasses a wide range of African fiction in Portuguese, French and English, with a particular interest in gender, masculinities and ecocriticism.

-Based on her doctoral dissertation, her first book, Fiction as History: Resistance and Complicities in Angolan Postcolonial Literature (Legenda forthcoming 2022) examines Angolan novels as historical sources.
+Based on her doctoral dissertation at King's College London, her first book, Fiction as History: Resistance and Complicities in Angolan Postcolonial Literature (Legenda, 2022) examines Angolan novels as historical sources.
 It argues that Angolan writers’ specific standpoint as members of the nationalist elite make their literary contribution privileged sources to investigate power structures in postcolonial Angola.
 On the other hand, it also shows how this very proximity led to certain blindspots in fictional accounts of Angola’s history, like the systematic centring of male voices, experiences and perspectives as well as an ambivalent relation to the postcolonial regime.
+The Portuguese translation of her book, Ficção como história, (Africae, Mercado de Letras), is available open access on Africae's website.

-More recently, pressed by the acceleration of global warming and multiple environmental crises, Dorothée has developed a sustained interest in ecocritical perspectives and non-human agency in African and Lusophone Literatures.
+More recently, pressed by the acceleration of global warming and multiple environmental crises, Dorothée has developed a sustained interest in ecocritical perspectives and more-than-human agency in African and Lusophone Literatures, often working alongside Andrzej Stuart-Thompson.
 She investigates how fiction, through the centring of alternative cosmologies and epistemologies, can celebrate and inspire more sustainable and respectful relations to the Earth and the living.

 In 2022, Dorothée has been presented with an Award for Excellence by the University’s Humanities Division for her work as an ECR representative from 2020 to 2022.